graycoreio/daffodil/libs/driver/guides/magento.md

 - Magento 2.4+ or MageOS instance
 - GraphQL endpoint enabled
-- CORS configured for cross-origin requests (if your frontend is not on the same domain as your ecommerce store)
+- CORS configured for cross-origin requests (if frontend and Magento are on different domains)

 ### A note on CORS

-There's an easy way to setup CORS for Magento 2 with the [`graycoreio/magento2-cors`](https://github.com/graycoreio/magento2-cors) package.
-You can use the following configuration inside your `env.php`:
+You can easily configure CORS for Magento 2 using the [`graycoreio/magento2-cors`](https://github.com/graycoreio/magento2-cors) package with the following configuration in your `env.php`:

 ```php
 <?php